 “We must search for that point in the centre of a problem from which all the pain radiates.
 We have to be brave enough to pull the simple, biting answer from the depths of our murky consciousness.”

-Commentator re Maria trying to understand her feelings.
+Commentator re Maria trying to understand her feelings of distress.

 “It is only when we are far enough along to realise the sorry state that most people are in that we lose our concern with what other people think.”